Common Childhood Conditions

 A PWS begins as flat, pink to dark red areas of skin.
 They got this name because their color and appearance looks like a splash of purple or red port wine on the skin.
 They usually follow nerves on the face or arms and legs.

-A PWS on the eyelid or forehead sometimes signal a similar stain in the in the eyes and brain called Sturge-Weber syndrome.
+A PWS on the eyelid or forehead sometimes signal a similar stain in the brain called

 PWSs affect one out of every 500 babies.
 They develop because the blood vessels in the affected skin lack small nerve fibers, which are necessary to narrow the vessels.